-Last year, members of our Board and management team had conversations with a number of investors regarding our business and our investors' priorities, consistent with Matador's regular practice.
-Regarding ESG topics specifically, we met or reached out to shareholders representing an estimated 60% of our outstanding stock (excluding stock held by our officers and directors) as of December 31, 2021.
+Last year, members of our management and Board had conversations with a number of investors regarding our business and our investors' priorities, consistent with Matador's regular practice.
+Regarding ESG topics specifically, we met or reached out to shareholders representing an estimated 60% of our outstanding stock (excluding stock held by our officers and directors) during the two-year period ending December 31, 2022.
 Feedback from these conversations was shared with the Board and served as a valuable input to the enhanced ESG disclosures that we made over the last year.
 We appreciate the relationship building that results from cultivating these open dialogues and remain committed to engaging shareholders regularly.